 Bonnie Clearwater, NSU Art Museum Director and Chief Curator said, “Francie and David are shining models for the community and passionate and knowledgeable collectors who have again demonstrated their generosity and commitment to the museum and our mission.
 They have played an exemplary role in supporting artists by purchasing art early in their careers, exhibiting their work at their alternative space, Girls’ Club in Fort Lauderdale and supporting exhibitions and programs in art institutions throughout the region.”

 David Horvitz and Francie Bishop Good

-David Horvitz and Francie Bishop Good are leading collectors and advocates of the arts who have been members of NSU Art Museum’s Board of Governors since 2007.
-David Horvitz is currently serving his sixth year as Chairman of NSU Art Museum’s Board of Governors.
-Francie Bishop Good’s artwork has been exhibited throughout the United States, Europe and Latin America and is included in public and private collections.
-In May 2016, NSU Art Museum received a $1 million challenge grant from the David and Francie Horvitz Family Foundation to support exhibitions, programming and operations.
-This gift followed NSU Art Museum’s successful fulfillment of the Horvitz Family Foundation’s $1.5 million challenge grant to the museum that was announced in 2013.
-In 2006, the couple established the Fort Lauderdale, Florida alternative arts space, Girls’ Club, which has a mission of educating the public, nurturing the careers of female artists, and serving as a resource for students, scholars, curators and practicing artists on the contributions of women to the field of contemporary art.
+David Horvitz, Chairman Emeritus, and Francie Bishop Good are leading collectors and advocates of the arts who have been members of NSU Art Museum’s Board of Governors since 2007.
+Francie Bishop Good is an artist whose work has been exhibited throughout the United States, Europe and Latin America.
+In addition to their promised gift of artworks by women and multicultural artists, the couple’s $1 million challenge grant from the David and Francie Horvitz Family Foundation in 2016, was successfully met and supported museum exhibitions, programming and operations.
+The gift followed the successful fulfillment of the Horvitz Family Foundation’s $1.5 million challenge grant to the museum.
+In 2006, the couple established the Fort Lauderdale alternative art space, Girls’ Club, whose mission is educating the public, nurturing the careers of female artists, and serving as a resource for students, scholars, curators and practicing artists on the contributions of women to the field of contemporary art.